floored1585/pixel/README.md

 Once you have valid YAML with devices and IPs, run `curl http://127.0.0.1/v2/devices/populate` on the application server (or visit that URL in a browser).
 This will update Pixel's database to match your `hosts.yaml` (it will add new devices and remove devices no longer present in `hosts.yaml`).

+Over time additional methods of adding devices will be included.

 Configuration
 -------